 3. Go on an Electric Bike Tour

-One of the most unusual things to do in Whitefish, Montana is to go on an electric bike tour.
-It’s a unique way to see some of the beautiful parts of the Glacier National Park.
+One of the most unusual things to do in Whitefish, Montana, is to go on an electric bike tour.
+It’s a unique way to see some of the beautiful parts of Glacier National Park.
 You can absorb all the charm of the area in peace and quiet like a local can.

 Your guide will provide you with all the gear you’ll need, and give you a quick safety and training lesson before you head out.
 E-bikes are relatively easy to use and don’t require a special license.